sems-server/sems/doc/Readme.sbc.txt

- prepaid       - prepaid accounting (obsoletes sw_prepaid_sip app) codecfilter   - let only some low bitrate codecs pass replytranslate - swap 603 and 488 response code in replies
+ prepaid       - prepaid accounting (obsoletes sw_prepaid_sip app) codecfilter   - let only some low bitrate codecs pass replytranslate - swap 603 and 488 response code in replies refuse        - refuse all calls with 403 Forbidden

 Dependencies
 ------------